 Before a manicure or pedicure, soak your hands or feet for about ten minutes in a solution of baking soda and warm water.
 This softens nails, cuticles, and hard skin.

-For feet, you’ll need two or three tablespoons of baking soda in an appropriately sized bowl, and for hands, one tablespoon.
+For your feet, you’ll need two or three tablespoons of baking soda in an appropriately sized bowl, and one tablespoon for your hands.

 For cleaner-looking nails, add the juice of one lemon.